2023 Board of Directors Nomination Process

 Kira brings creativity, a solution-oriented focus, and a passion for tennis to the Tennis BC Board.

-dave pentland | director (Vancouver island)
+dave pentland | director (Vancouver ISLAND)

 Dave is a Licensed Customs Broker and the Sr. VP of Compliance and Client Services at Carson International.
 Dave was born and raised in Vancouver and was an active tennis player and coach during his youth.
 Today he continues to play social, league, and competitive tennis 3-4 times per week and often travels afar to take in tennis tournaments around the globe.
 He just recently returned from the Laver Cup in London and is anxious to help promote the Laver Cup in Vancouver for 2023.